Xirg/xpbot/README.md

 2. If you're trying to pass in a file as an arg, you may find autocomplete isn't working.
 Do this to fix it
     * (What I mean by autocomplete is when you double hit *Tab*, and the filename/folder gets automatically filled in)
     * ```chmod u+x auto_upload.py```
-    * run script using ```./auto_upload.py -t etc -p /path/to/file/autocompletes.now```
+    * run script using ```./auto_upload.py -t etc -p /path/to/release```
 3. A folder called ``temp_upload`` will be created which will store the files:
     * ```description.txt``` ```mediainfo.txt``` ```*.torrent```
-4. if you want to automatically watch a folder for new uploads remember to do the following
-    * add autoupload.sh to your crontab
+4. if you want to automatically watch a folder for new uploads remember to add autoupload.sh to your crontab
     * ```* * * * * /path/to/autoupload.sh >/dev/null 2>&1```
-    * change the following two path in autoupload.sh watchfolder="/path/to/new/upload/no_trailing_slash"
+    * change the media_watch_location in config.env to the folder you will be watching for new releases
-      uploadscript="/path/to/auto_upload.py"
     * move new uploads into the watchfolder directory